How to Grow Tree Philodendron (Split Leaf Philodendron)

 Here’s what to provide:

-They’ll usually do just fine anywhere they can receive at least low light in your house, including bathrooms lit with 40-watt fluorescent bulbs, or other indoor spots with natural light from a north-facing window.
+Tree philodendrons will be fine anywhere they can receive at least low light indoors, including bathrooms lit with 40-watt fluorescent bulbs, or other spots near a north-facing window.

 A close up horizontal image of a tree philodendron growing in a pot set on a tiled surface.